2021 Italian Grand Prix: Race

 The race started at 15:00 CEST on 12 September.
-Daniel Ricciardo overtook Max Verstappen at the start to take the lead of the race while Lewis Hamilton passed Lando Norris at the start to take third position.
-Hamilton attempted an overtake on Verstappen into turn 4, but was pushed wide, causing him to lose positions to Verstappen and Norris.
+Daniel Ricciardo overtook Max Verstappen for the lead while Lewis Hamilton passed Lando Norris to take third.
+Hamilton attempted an overtake on Verstappen into turn 4, but was pushed wide, causing him to lose his position to Norris.
 Further down the grid, Antonio Giovinazzi went off the track at turn 5 and rejoined the track into the path of Carlos Sainz Jr., with the two making contact.
 Giovinazzi was spun around and clipped the barrier, losing his front wing.
 Giovinazzi was given a 5-second time penalty for rejoining the track in an unsafe manner.

 Ricciardo held Verstappen behind for 21 laps, until he pitted for hard tyres on lap 22.
 Verstappen entered the pits on the next lap, but was held for 11.1 seconds due to an issue with the right front tyre.
 While Verstappen was in the pits, Hamilton overtook Norris, prompting Norris to pit.
 Norris came out of the pits ahead of Verstappen, and Hamilton pitted for medium tyres on the following lap.
 Hamilton's stop was also slow, being stationary for 4.2 seconds.
 Due to this, Norris was able to overtake him, and Hamilton ended up side-by-side with Verstappen on the pit exit and into turn 1.
 Verstappen was squeezed into turn 2, bouncing over a sausage kerb and making contact with Hamilton's left rear tyre, launching Verstappen's car into the air and over the top of Hamilton's car.
 Both drivers were uninjured, but were forced to retire from the race.
 This was Hamilton's first retirement in 63 races, the previous being the 2018 Austrian Grand Prix.